saymrwulf/transformers/notes.md

-2017-10-22T19:39:00 - Minor doc updates: linking to article on quantization (transformers) 2018-01-15T02:16:00 - Implementing approach from a new paper read last night (transformers) 2018-01-15T04:28:00 - Implementing approach from a new paper read last night (transformers)
+2017-10-22T19:39:00 - Minor doc updates: linking to article on quantization (transformers) 2018-01-15T02:16:00 - Implementing approach from a new paper read last night (transformers) 2018-01-15T04:28:00 - Implementing approach from a new paper read last night (transformers) 2018-01-15T06:14:00 - Implementing approach from a new paper read last night (transformers)